SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 ### Solace Cloud

-Negative
+> aside negative
-: **NOTE:** if using **Solace Cloud**, you will need to enter your client application credentials here, rather than using the `default` values.
+> **NOTE:** if using **Solace Cloud**, you will need to enter your client application credentials here, rather than using the `default` values.
 These can be found on the "Connect" tab of the Cloud console, probably located on the tab left of the PubSub+ Manager.

 ![picture](img/connect.png)